Acid Bases and Salts Class 10 NCERT Solutions

 (d) CH₃COOH > H₂SO₄ > H₃PO₃

-Which one among the following is a double salt?
+Which of the following substances is categorized as a double Salt?

 (a) K₄Fe(CN)₆